-- If a kill trap is used and the animal is still alive when found, then this creates more of a problem.
-Certain kill traps are very effective at killing quickly and therefore could be considered humane, but not all traps are effective in what they do.
-It is therefore very important to look for well built traps that will work properly. - The pros and cons of live-catch traps vs spring traps are also discussed in guidelines published by UFAW.
+If a spring or snap trap is used and the animal is still alive when found, then this creates more of a problem.
+Certain spring traps are very effective at killing quickly and therefore could be considered humane, but not all traps are effective in what they do.
+It is therefore very important to look for well built traps that will work properly.